sf-wdi-31/schedule/week-5-training.md

   - Update the readme to have a 3-5 sentence reflection on how the project went for you.
   - Add a link to your GitHub repo on the "My Work" section of your personal website.

-> **As an additional resource**, you can check out [Code School's AngularJS Tutorial](https://github.com/sf-wdi-31/ng-read-create.git).
+> **As an additional resource**, you can check out [Code School's AngularJS Tutorial](https://www.codeschool.com/courses/shaping-up-with-angular-js).
 Level 1 covers a lot of the material from today, and level 2 adds on some more interesing directives.

+### Thursday

+1. Go back over the Angular apps we've seen so far.
+Try to write down **all** the steps you would take to create an Angular app from scratch.
+Create a GitHub [gist](https://help.github.com/articles/about-gists/) that lists all your steps, and link it in the My Work section of your personal website (communicating about technology is an important skill!).

+1. Review the learning objectives from this week, and write down at least one question about the material.  **Bring your written question to GA tomorrow.**